aprest10/CSCI6620/README.md

 This repo is for CSCI 6620 with Dr.Phillips.
 ---
-The repo here consists of three main parts
+The repo consists of three main parts

 1. The Dockerfile
 2. The Juypter Notebook